blahgeek/emacs-appimage/readme.md

 ## Prerequisite

 - A not-too-old linux system (at least ~ ubuntu 18.04, which is the system it's built on)
-- Fuse (Should be pre-installed in most distributions. see [here](https://docs.appimage.org/user-guide/troubleshooting/index.html#ref-ug-troubleshooting))
+- FUSE 2.x, which should be pre-installed in most distributions.
+  - Recent distributions (e.g. ubuntu 22.04+) may have FUSE 3.x installed instead, you need to also install the 2.x version.
+  - For more help, see [here](https://docs.appimage.org/user-guide/troubleshooting/fuse.html#setting-up-fuse-2-x-alongside-of-fuse-3-x-on-recent-ubuntu-22-04-debian-and-their-derivatives)

 Tested in: